aws/aws-cdk/packages/@aws-cdk/cfnspec/spec-source/README.md

 - `cfn-docs`: information that is sourced from the CloudFormation documentation website.
   Contains the documentation strings for all CloudFormation resources and properties.

-Each of these directories contains a "JSON patch stack".
+Each of these directories contains a "JSON patch set".

-## JSON Patch Stacks
+## JSON Patch Set

 (This is not a standard, it's a local convention.)